Alain-L/quellog/CONTRIBUTING.md

 ### 5. Submit a Pull Request
 - Open a pull request (PR) to the main repository.
-- Provide a detailed description of your changes, their necessity, and reference any relevant issues.
+- Provide a comprehensive description of your changes, their necessity, and reference any relevant issues.

 ## Reporting Issues